www.scantips.com

 -0.80 x 1.20 x -0.70 x 1.30 x -0.50 x 1.50 x -0.60 x 1.60 = 0.3522x gain (1/3 of initial value), or ‑64.8% overall gain (2/3 loss), and is ‑9.91% annualized gain (which is the actual overall gain rate (loss), and the same result).
 Compounding makes a big difference.

 So forget about using the Average for the gain, it's numerically meaningless in the compounded result.
-It may be nice to know, but it does not compute total gain.
+It may be nice to know, you might expect next year to be in that range (or it might not), but it does not compute total gain.
 Average is just a sum divided by years, but compounded gain is a multiplied product which includes compounding.
-The gain of each year is in the next years beginning principle.
+The gain in each year's value is in the next years beginning principle.

 The stock market varies every day, up and down, a little or a lot, positive or negative.
 Large or Negative gains in years containing more money have more effect than years when the balance is smaller (and vice versa).
-A down year of ‑40% then is less money working.
-Then 40% gain is only the 0.6x money x 1.4x gain which is only 84% of the original money.
-So it instead requires a gain of 66.7% to get back to even (0.6 x 1.667 = 1x.
-Calculator #4 below).
+A down year of -50% then is then half the money working.
+So then it requires a gain of 100% to get back to even (Calculator #4 below).

-The average gain is only the SUM of all years gain divided by the number of years, which does Not include compounding which is a multiplication of all years.
+The average gain is only the SUM of all years gain divided by the number of years, which does Not include the compounding which is a multiplication of all years gain.
 The Average of the fund's annual gains is NOT a valid measure of stock performance.
-An average might suggest a usual future years expectation, but the total gain is the Multiplied Product of all the years gain.
+An average might suggest a usual future years expectation, but the total gain of a multi-year investment is the Multiplied Product of all the years gain.
 The chronological order of the years does not matter in multiplication.

 Annualized Return is the better way to compare variable stock performance, including reinvested dividends and compounding (however make no mistake, annualizing must only include complete whole years.
 For comparisons, it computes a Fixed rate that gives the Same gain in the Same time.
 The actual long term compounding result is the multiplication product of all the years gains (in the format of 1 + gains, meaning each with the 1.15x type of number instead of the 15% type number).
 This product times the initial investment is how many dollars you end up with.
 Examples of the method next below.
-And Annualized Return is the equivalent Fixed Rate producing the same result.
+Annualized Return is the computed Fixed Rate that produces the same gain result every year in the same time.
+Now that is an average, not of the numbers, but of an equivalent of the same gain every year creating the same result in the same time.
+Which might interest you.

 The reasonable plan for comparing long term performance is to use Annualized Return, which is described below.
 But it is not an accurate or believable number if including the incomplete current year.